ndams55/ndams55/README.md

 ### Hi there 👋, My name is Damaris,
 I am a Computer Sciences Engineer, and currently a master student in the African Master In Machine Intelligence program funded by Google and Facebook.
-I wish to contribute to top research and developpement project on various kinds of problems; especially in the field of biology.
+I wish to contribute to top research and developpement project on various kinds of problems; especially in AI for healthcare.
 <!--
 **ndams55/ndams55** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.